HenrikBengtsson/startup/OVERVIEW.md

 R_MAX_NUM_DLLS=500 R
 ```

-(*) For further details on which environment variables R consults and what they are used for by R, see the R documentation and help, e.g. `?EnvVar` and `?Startup`.
+(*) For further details on which environment variables R consults and what they are used for by R, see the R documentation and help, e.g. `?"environment variables"` and `?Startup`.

 ## Examples